Affordable Care Act

 Letters to Congress

-Commissioner Kreidler has shared his concerns with Washington's congressional delegation.
+Commissioner Kreidler has shared his concerns with the Trump administration and Washington's congressional delegation.

 - Letter from Commissioner Kreidler to Washington Rep. Dan Newhouse, March 23 (PDF, 2MB)